 The Night Owl security camera system lacks convenience that bigger names bring, but isn't without its charms.
 Our testing revealed a system that's a good fit for small businesses or tech-savvy folks that don't mind stringing a few cables around the house.
-Still, most folks might find the system too much of a hassle to install compared to wireless cameras that are affordable.
+Still, most folks might find the system too much of a hassle to install compared to affordable wireless cameras.

 Video quality and cameras